How to Not Piss off Your Barber

 5. Don’t Expect Miracles

 I am a barber, not a magician.
 If you have cowlicks, I can not change that.
 I can cut your hair so it lays as nice as possible.
 But if your bangs stand up straight because of a cowlick, I can not cut it so it lays down flat.
 Work with what kind of hair you have.
 There is no use in fighting against your hair because ultimately you are fighting with yourself.
 This is a fight were you will always lose!
-If you have thick, course hair, chances are good a shag cut will not look good on you.
+If you have thick, coarse hair, chances are good a shag cut will not look good on you.
 On a final note, if you are balding, I can offer you suggestions on how to make your hair look thicker based off the type of haircut, styling products, and alopecia prevention techniques, but I can not put hair back on your head.
 If you would like that, I will start chewing massive amounts of gum, stick it on top of your head, and use the hair I just cut off to reapply.
 I can guarantee the results will not last.

 6. Adjust Your Attitude Before You Sit Down

 If you are having a bad day, I will be your therapist.
 Talk to me and I will help cheer you up.
 Please, don’t take it out on me.
 I am not the reason you are having a bad day, but I can hopefully make it better.
 A smile can be contagious; a grumpy mood can be equally contagious.
-If your are in a pissy mood, it is almost certain that you will put me in a bad mood.
+If you are in a pissy mood, it is almost certain that you will put me in a bad mood.
 If I am in a bad mood, I might accidentally snip your ear (just kidding)!
 Either way, it is unfair to growl at me because you had a bad day or because you are naturally just an irritable cranky person who walks around with a chip on your shoulder.
 I once had a client who came in complaining that no one in this world can drive decent (except obviously him).
 People like this need to take a chill pill.
 He ruined my night!
 So, next time, try growling a little less.
 Last time I checked, a lack of growling and an occasional smile has never killed anyone.

 7. Try to Be Sociable